The Best and Worst Places to Find Homes for Sale Online

 Agents Who Advertise as Area Specialists on Websites

-I mention so-called area specialists because you'll run into it on certain types of websites.
+So-called area specialists are something you'll run into it on certain types of websites.
 A real estate agent's own website, for example, will not direct you to a competing real estate agent, but many national websites of homes for sale actively encourage real estate agents to advertise.
 In other words, these websites charge agents a monthly or annual fee to advertise themselves as an area specialist.

 It works out as a great revenue stream for the website companies, and it gives real estate agents who might not otherwise receive any exposure online a place to be noticed.
 Is that real estate agent who might be offered as one out of four agents to help you actually an area specialist or is that agent a budding entrepreneur with extra money to pay for special placement?

 You won't know.
 Odds are more likely that the agent is not the area specialist because typically these types of advertising opportunities tend to appeal to brand new agents who are looking for buyers to help build their business.